Ojlit/package-management/nexus-installation/READme.md

 ```
 + Set-up Pull configuration in Maven
+Note: steps 1 - 4 below may not be necessary
 1. access the nexus proxy repo created
 2. copy the Nexus proxy repo URL
 3. within maven project folder CLI, locate the pom.xml file